 - Software Engineering: Here’s where it gets interesting.
 While there are complex jobs that require advanced math, most software engineering tasks need just basic algebra and some simple concepts in discrete mathematics.
 If you’re designing software or working with APIs (application programming interfaces), you’re set with the basics.

-Degree Requirements: A Quick Look
+Tech Career Paths and Degree Requirements: A Quick Look

 If you’re thinking about degrees, here’s a pro tip: Not all tech degrees demand crazy levels of math.
 For instance, some software engineering degrees might only ask for basic algebra and perhaps pre-calculus.
 Computer science might push you into calculus and differential equations, but don’t let that scare you.
 It’s pretty manageable!